pressbooks/pressbooks/symbionts/htmLawed/htmLawed_README.txt

   `name` - `name` is name of the hook function

   *keep_bad*
-  Neutralize bad tags by converting '<' and '>' to entities, or remove them; see section:- #3.3.3
+  Neutralize `bad` tags by converting their '<' and '>' characters to entities, or remove them; see section:- #3.3.3

-  '0' - remove  ^
+  '0' - remove
   '1' - neutralize both tags and element content
   '2' - remove tags but neutralize element content
   '3' and '4' - like '1' and '2' but remove if text ('pcdata') is invalid in parent element